-Citizen science is the term used to describe scientific research conducted by individuals participating on a volunteer basis, outside of their own professional scope.
+Community science (formerly known as citizen science) is the term used to describe scientific research conducted by individuals participating on a volunteer basis, outside of their own professional scope.

-Citizen science projects are generally structured by scientists, with public participation and engagement through any combination of data collection, analysis, discussion, or collaboration.
-Although the term “citizen science” was officially coined in 1995, the practice of amateur-led or self-funded scientific research has a rich and varied history, with most science before the late nineteenth century being conducted by citizens.
-Modern citizen science programs help scientists to overcome a variety of obstacles in gathering and processing data.
+Community science projects are generally structured by scientists, with public participation and engagement through any combination of data collection, analysis, discussion, or collaboration.
+The practice of amateur-led or self-funded scientific research has a rich and varied history, with most science before the late nineteenth century being conducted by non-scientists.
+Modern community science programs help scientists to overcome a variety of obstacles in gathering and processing data.
 Opportunities for crowdsourced scientific participation are expanding with technology advances, especially the increased availability of internet connectivity and high-quality portable cameras.
-As technology continues to advance, so do opportunities to improve awareness and scientific literacy, setting the stage for a bright future for citizen science and public engagement.
+As technology continues to advance, so do opportunities to improve awareness and scientific literacy, setting the stage for a bright future for community science and public engagement.